 Bachelor of Design in Architecture

 The Bachelor of Design in Architecture is a three-year, full-time degree that focuses on the design of the built environment.
-It comprises mandatory core units of study that are augmented by electives that students may take either within the faculty or elsewhere in the University.
+It comprises mandatory core units of study augmented by electives taken either within the school or elsewhere in the University.

 Completion of the Bachelor of Design in Architecture with a credit average permits entry into the Master of Architecture, on the provision that the student has completed Architectural Professional Practice as one of their electives.

-In order to qualify for the Bachelor of Design in Architecture degree, students must fulfil the requirements specified by the resolutions of Senate and the faculty.
+To qualify for the Bachelor of Design in Architecture degree, students must fulfil the requirements specified by the resolutions of Senate and the school.
 All students should familiarise themselves with the course resolutions as stated later in this handbook and monitor their own progress in reference to them.
 The following points summarise the resolutions but do not replace them.

 Summary of requirements

-In order to qualify for the award of the pass degree, candidates must:
+To qualify for the award of the pass degree, candidates need to:

 - maintain a full-time enrolment.
 24 credit points per semester is a normal full-time load, 18 is the minimum and 30 is the maximum